Bretton Woods system: Dollar shortages and the Marshall Plan

 The United States set up the European Recovery Program (Marshall Plan) to provide large-scale financial and economic aid for rebuilding Europe largely through grants rather than loans.
 Countries belonging to the Soviet bloc, e.g., Poland were invited to receive the grants, but were given a favorable agreement with the Soviet Union's COMECON.
 In a speech at Harvard University on 5 June 1947, U.S. Secretary of State George Marshall stated:

 From 1947 until 1958, the U.S. deliberately encouraged an outflow of dollars, and, from 1950 on, the United States ran a balance of payments deficit with the intent of providing liquidity for the international economy.
 Dollars flowed out through various U.S. aid programs: the Truman Doctrine entailing aid to the pro-U.S. Greek and Turkish regimes, which were struggling to suppress communist revolution, aid to various pro-U.S. regimes in the Third World, and most importantly, the Marshall Plan.
 From 1948 to 1954 the United States provided 16 Western European countries with $17 billion in grants.

 To encourage long-term adjustment, the United States promoted European and Japanese trade competitiveness.
 Policies for economic controls on the defeated former Axis countries were scrapped.
 Aid to Europe and Japan was designed to rebuild productivity and export capacity.
-In the long run it was expected that such European and Japanese recovery would benefit the United States by widening markets for U.S. exports, and providing locations for U.S. capital expansion.
+In the long run it was expected that such European and Japanese recovery would benefit the United States by widening markets for U.S. exports and providing locations for U.S. capital expansion.

 Cold War

 In 1945, Roosevelt and Churchill prepared the postwar era by negotiating with Joseph Stalin at Yalta about respective zones of influence; this same year Germany was divided into four occupation zones (Soviet, American, British, and French).

-Roosevelt and Henry Morgenthau insisted that the Big Four (United States, United Kingdom, the Soviet Union, and China) participate in the Bretton Woods conference in 1944, but their plans were frustrated when the Soviet Union would not join the IMF.
+Roosevelt and Henry Morgenthau insisted that the Big Five (United States, United Kingdom, France, the Soviet Union, and China) participate in the Bretton Woods conference in 1944, but their plans were frustrated when the Soviet Union would not join the IMF.
 The reasons why the Soviet Union chose not to subscribe to the articles by December 1945 have been the subject of speculation.
-But since the release of the relevant documents from the Soviet archives, it is clear that the Soviet calculation was based on the behavior of the parties that had given their assent to the Bretton Woods Agreements.
-The extended debates about ratification that had taken place both in the UK and the U.S. were read in Moscow as evidence of the quick disintegration of the wartime alliance.

 Facing the Soviet Union, whose power had also strengthened and whose territorial influence had expanded, the U.S. assumed the role of leader of the capitalist camp.
 The rise of the postwar U.S. as the world's leading industrial, monetary, and military power was rooted in the fact that the mainland U.S. was untouched by the war, in the instability of the nation states of postwar Europe, and the wartime devastation of the Soviet and European economies.